leosartaj/build-yocto/build-yocto-dev/README.md

 docker build . -t yocto-dev
 ```

-Make the local build directory where files will be saved.
+Make the local build directory where files will be saved

 ```
 docker volume create --name yocotvol
 ```

 This make sures the filesystem is consistent with
-what the container expects for build dir.
+what the container expects for build dir

 Run the image.